maxpetul/C3X/README.txt

  - Disallow land units from working or settling water tiles
  - Option to let units move after airdropping
  - Buildings can generate resources
-  - ** Can also add the resource's yields to the city
-  - ** Display icons for generated resources on top of the generating building
-  - ** Fix possible freeze when a trade deal is broken for a resource that's an input to a resource generating building
+  - ** Fix resource generation not always updated after an input was gained or lost due to city improv change
+  - ** Rework some code related to resource generation and trade to improve stability and efficiency
  - Buildings can be set as prerequisites for unit production
  - Can cancel out pop pollution with negative pollution amount on building flagged as removing pop pollution
  - Option to modify rules for retreat eligibility
-  - ** Can allow defensive retreat on water tiles
-  - ** Fix modified sea retreat rules interfering with naval combat animations
- - AI two-city start
+ - ** AI multi-city start
+  - ** Previously two-city start, now allows any number of cities
+  - ** Starter cities can begin with improvements, including "extra palaces" which respawn like the real palace
  - Remove cap on turn limit
  - Option to strengthen forbidden palace decorruption effect to match the palace's
  - Option to allow military great leaders to hurry wonders
- - Option to reduce AI research rate by half
+ - ** Option to multiply AI research rate by any amount
+  - ** Previously only allowed reducing research rate by half
  - Option to aggressively penalize bankrupt players
  - Option to remove exception to tile penalty for city tiles with fresh water and Agri trait
  - Enable stealth attacks via bombardment